w5xd/WriteLogRunMode/ReadMe.txt

 Wayne, W5XD

 ********************************
+version 2.0.5.0
+A couple of fixes to the start1RadioRunMode.
+Honor the EnableRedBox setting, and don't snatch keyboard focus away from S&P radio if its CALL not empty.

 version 2.0.4.0
 Blanking out an Entry Window without using External: EntryClear holds off the CQ timer for a maximum of 5 seconds and then resumes CQing as if EntryClear had been invoked.